 - Hormonal changes due to pregnancy or your sample was taken too soon after delivery.

 Even though there may be nothing wrong with your cervix, it is important that you are seen in the colposcopy clinic and that your cervix is examined more closely.

-Your GP is worried about the appearance of your cervix
+Your doctor is worried about the appearance of your cervix

-Your GP has referred you to the colposcopy clinic as you have been experiencing symptoms
+Your doctor has referred you to the colposcopy clinic as you have been experiencing symptoms

 You may have been having symptoms such as bleeding after sex and/or bleeding in between your periods.
 You may also have symptoms of an increased discharge from the vagina.
 These symptoms might be related to the health of your cervix.
 During the colposcopy procedure the colposcopist may diagnose or treat problems.
 The following procedures may be performed: